xiaopv/xiaopv.github.io/_teaching/2025-spring-mat351.md

 ## Homework

   * Apr.
+15
+    * Complete Corollary 127 to Problem 131.

+  * Apr.
 10
     * Complete Problem 121 to Corollary 126.
     * Please complete the study guide, and feel free to bring it to class.
 We can discuss some of the questions if there are time left.